Florida Drug Schedule

 First degree felony drug offenses typically involve drugs that fall under the Schedule I category, but not all Schedule I drug use constitutes a first degree felony charge.
 If you are arrested for selling, manufacturing, delivering, etc. more than ten grams of a drug listed under subsection A or B of the Schedule I category, you could face a first degree felony charge.

 If you have been arrested for a drug offense, please do not hesitate to contact a Tampa drug crime attorney from Taracks & Associates.
-The attorneys at our firm bring a collective 50 years of experience to the table, and have the ability to effectively represent you in court.
+The attorney at our firm brings 30 years of experience to the table, and has the ability to effectively represent you in court.
 By law, you are innocent until proven guilty.
-Choose our team of former prosecutors to fight to maintain your innocence.
+Choose our former prosecutor to fight to maintain your innocence.
 Call us for a free evaluation of your case today!

 Carrying a Concealed Weapon Charges Dismissed